19hours/sg-statutes/Acts/Trade Marks Act.md

 [Act 34 of 2018 wef 10/10/2018]

-### Information on import
+### Information on import or export

-85B\.—(1) After goods have been seized under section 82(4), the Director-General may, upon the request of the objector, and if the Director-General is satisfied that the information is necessary to enable the objector to institute an infringement action, give the objector the name and contact details of any person connected with the import of the seized goods.
+85B\.—(1) After goods have been seized under section 82(4), the Director-General may, upon the request of the requestor, and if the Director-General is satisfied that the information is necessary to enable the requestor to institute an infringement action, give the requestor the name and contact details of any person connected with the import or proposed export (as the case may be) of the seized goods.

+[Act 34 of 2018 wef 21/11/2019]

 (2) Subsection (1) applies despite any duty of confidentiality imposed by the common law on the Director-General or a person to whom the Director-General has delegated the power under that subsection.

+[Act 34 of 2018 wef 21/11/2019]

 [Act 34 of 2018 wef 10/10/2018]

 ### Inspection, release, etc., of seized goods

-86\.—(1) The Director-General may permit the objector or the importer to inspect the seized goods.
+86\.—(1) The Director-General may permit the requestor or the importer or exporter (as the case may be) to inspect the seized goods.

+[Act 34 of 2018 wef 21/11/2019]

-(2) If the objector gives the requisite undertakings, the Director-General may permit the objector to remove a sample of the seized goods from the custody of the Director-General for inspection by the objector.
+(2) If the requestor gives the requisite undertakings, the Director-General may permit the requestor to remove a sample of the seized goods from the custody of the Director-General for inspection by the requestor.

+[Act 34 of 2018 wef 21/11/2019]

-(3) If the importer gives the Director-General the requisite undertakings, the Director-General may permit the importer to remove a sample of the seized goods from the custody of the Director-General for inspection by the importer.
+(3) If the importer or exporter (as the case may be) gives the Director-General the requisite undertakings, the Director-General may permit the importer or exporter to remove a sample of the seized goods from the custody of the Director-General for inspection by the importer or exporter.

+[Act 34 of 2018 wef 21/11/2019]

 (4) The requisite undertakings are undertakings in writing that the person giving the undertaking will —